 Please see 'Useful Numbers' for updated list of local services that may be of use

-Support Workforce Awards: We are delighted that Lorna Williams, our Health and Social Care Co-ordinator has achieved Runner Up in the 'Working to Improve the Patient Experience' category at the NHS Apprenticeship and Support Workforce Awards held on 24th March.
+Support Workforce Awards: We are delighted that Lorna Williams, our Health and Social Care Co-ordinator achieved Runner Up in the 'Working to Improve the Patient Experience' category at the NHS Apprenticeship and Support Workforce Awards held on 24th March 2017.
 Candidates who work in Primary and Secondary Care, from across Kent, Surrey and Sussex, were put forward for this award and so we are thrilled that Lorna's hard work has been recognised at this level.
 Well done to her.
 More information can be found on these awards here.

 The Care Quality Commission have rated our Surgery as 'Good' across all categories.
 Read their report here